BUYING AND LOADING MY SOUNDS / PATCHES:

 offended by the cardboard tone.
 There's just something hard to nail down or

 define about the nature of this creature.
+It's a chameleon.
 It sounds original, like no other synth, so

 that's good.
 I would even put the HS next to Yamaha DX-7 in my museum of